-Washington unemployment rate drops to historic low of 4.3 percent
+Washington unemployment rate drops to 4.3 percent

 The state's jobless rate has been setting new monthly lows since May, and that October's rate establishes the latest historic low for unemployment since comparable record-keeping began in 1976.

-OLYMPIA — State officials say Washington’s jobless rate dropped to 4.3 percent last month, continuing a trend of the state’s unemployment rate dropping to historic lows.
+OLYMPIA, Wash.
+(AP) — State officials say Washington’s jobless rate dropped to 4.3 percent last month, continuing a trend of the state’s unemployment rate dropping to historic lows.

 The unemployment rate dipped slightly from September’s 4.4 percent, according to numbers released Wednesday by the Employment Security Department.
 The state also added 12,400 jobs in October, officials said.